Bankwest is embarking on the next iteration of its 124-year journey – preparing for the digital economy and undertaking digital transformation.

 “With people coming into your workforce, do not dictate where they work and how they actually work.
 You have to provide that flexibility to be able to leverage the significant diversity of thought that you get from a widespan of ages within your organisation.”

-While automation may be a threat to some roles within organisations – including removing many from Bankwest – it is also creating opportunities.
+While automation may be a threat to some roles within organisations – including removing many from Bankwest – it was also creating opportunities, Weir said.

 Bankwest has employed people in 10 roles that did not exist in 2012 including an app developer, big data scientist, customer outcome owner, robotics and process automation manager, cloud technology architect, cloud platform leader, digital marketer, social media manager, InApp messaging consultant and a strategic partnership manager.